 - Study skills – Acquire skills that can be applied across the curriculum.

 - Study groups – Provide guides for group work to get the most out of available time.

 Students who regularly attend the free tutoring sessions report better understanding of course material, and better understanding leads to better grades!

-Download the spring 2015 tutoring schedule (pdf).
+Download the fall 2015 tutoring schedule (pdf).